 But of course I didn’t have a lot of money, and wasn’t sure if this was something that I would love and continue doing, so I went with a very basic saw.
-Lucky for me, it has been a great saw and I am still using the same one today!
+Lucky for me, it has been a great saw and I am still using the same one today (almost a decade later)!

 Someday I will upgrade to a sliding compound miter saw, but for now this Hitachi 10″ saw is perfect.
 It usually runs around $100 and I used it right out of the box for years.
 When I was ready to really up my game, I upgraded the blade to this Makita 80 tooth one.
 This alone made a huge difference.
 Now I get very clean cross cuts.

 I also took the time to learn how to properly true up the blade and fence so I can get super accurate cuts.
 This makes all the difference when building things like cabinet face frames.
 Those perfect 90 degree cuts are going together so nicely and giving me perfectly square frames.